T-Lind/health-backend/readme.md

 - **Chatbot Assistant**: Helps patients talk about their feelings and thoughts.
 - **ML Classification**: Classifies patient messages into predefined categories to better understand their mental state.
-- **Mental Health DB**: A searchable database of anonymized mental health care interactions to reference (WIP).
-Uses AstraDB.
+- **Mental Health DB**: A searchable database of anonymized mental health care interactions to reference.
+Uses AstraDB + vector-search.
 - **User Authentication**: Secure user registration and login using JWT.
 - **Database Integration**: Stores chat history and user data in a PostgreSQL database.
 - **RESTful API**: Provides endpoints for chat, classification, and user management.